-We are still a long way from being able to exploit this knowledge.
-In the area of speech synthesis, attention has been shifted from "intelligibility" to "naturalness".
-In the context of emotions this means e.g. overcoming the boredom of artificial voices (Trouvain, 2000), or an explicit modelling of certain emotion types (e.g. Cahn, 1989; Murray, Arnott & Rohwer, 1996; Schröder, 1999).
+In the other big speech technology application, namely speech synthesis, attention has been shifted from "intelligibility" to "naturalness".
+In the context of emotions this means e.g. overcoming the boredom of artificial voices [12], or an explicit modelling of certain emotion types [e.g. 4, 8, 11].